Eight Things You Can Do To Be A Better Human Being *+

-Yes, we must repent before God and rest in his forgiveness, and I doubt that you can do any of the things on this short list if Jesus is not in you, actively reshaping your heart.
-But that “repent” is not exactly what I’m talking about here, now.
-I am talking about being willing and ready to repent concerning people.
-Admit when you are wrong, have been wrong, behaved badly, or in any other way have given into your fleshy nature toward others.
+Yes, we must repent before God and rest in his forgiveness.
+But that kind of “repent” is not exactly what I’m talking about here, now.
+I am talking about being willing and ready to repent concerning other people.
+Admit when you are wrong, behaved badly, or in any other way have given into your fleshy nature toward others.
 Ask forgiveness and then try to do better in the future.
 When someone points something out, like say a boss, a family member, a friend, or even a stranger, consider their words.
 Contemplate the question: “Why did they say that?”
 “Is that really true?”
 Ask those who love you to be honest, then allow them to actually be honest.
-They are your best resource for learning not-so-wonderful things about yourself that you don’t even realize are there.
+They are your best resource for learning the many not-so-wonderful things about yourself that you don’t even realize are there.

 People are going to be people.
-They are going to fail, make mistakes, and in many other ways hurt you just as you will do all of these same things too.
+They are going to fail, make mistakes, and in many other ways hurt you just as you will do to other people.
 There will come a time in your life when you will wish more than anything in this world that you had not said or done something in a moment of anger or weakness.
 You will understand in that time what it means to be forgiven by the one you have offended.
 Never forget that moment, and recall it when someone is genuinely sorry.
 Put things behind you.
 The older you get, or the worse the offense, the more difficult this will be.
 Ask God for help.

 3. Check your motivation